 - You can construct commercial and residential property for sale or lease the units to third parties

 If you don’t open a real estate trading company, you can also lease land from the government or from an industrial park.
 If you construct properties on that land, the property types must be in accordance with your business operations.

 For example, logistics and trading companies can build warehouses, but not condominiums.

 Another option is to set up a joint-venture with a local Vietnamese company.
-This is common among large corporations and in other Southeast Asian countries, like Thailand.
+This is common among large corporations that invest in Vietnam and other Southeast Asian countries, like Thailand.
 This will give you the right to buy or lease:

 - Residential property

 - Complete buildings

 - Real estate projects for the construction of buildings

 If you decide to open a joint-venture, work with a reliable Vietnamese partner to avoid common pitfalls.
 Company formation agencies can also help you to set up local joint-ventures by using their local entities.

 The commercial property market is predicted to grow where most of the new office space will be allocated to District 2 and District 9 in Ho Chi Minh City.